shubik/prometheus_deprecated/README.md

 *   Fixed an issue with EventEmitter being a part of model prototype instead of model instance which caused firing events on all models of the same type
 *   Implemented Object Pool Pattern
+*   Implemented clean up of unused model instances at a set interval

 ### v.0.1.4